-Lion's Head in Ontario is like a tropical paradise with sandy beaches and turquoise water
+Lion's Head in Ontario is a cliffside paradise with sandy beaches and turquoise water

 Lion's Head, located on the Bruce Peninsula just South of Tobermory in Ontario, resembles a tropical paradise because of its calm, clear, turquoise waters, white sandy beaches, and lush parks with countless trails.